jadecobra/python_tdd_exercises/source/classes/family_ties.rst

                self.first_name = 'jane'
                self.last_name = 'doe' # use the default value

-  :ref:`a method uses the default value for the parameter because it is called without the parameter<test_w_optional_arguments>`.
+  :ref:`a method uses the default value for the parameter because it is called without the parameter<test_optional_arguments>`.

 ----